Pendle Hill, New South Wales

 Pendle Hill is a suburb of Sydney, in the state of New South Wales, Australia.
-Pendle Hill is located 29 kilometres west of the Sydney central business district, in the local government areas of Cumberland Council and City of Parramatta and is part of the Greater Western Sydney region.
+Pendle Hill is located 29 kilometres west of the Sydney central business district, in the local government areas of Cumberland Council (Wentworthville Ward) and City of Parramatta (Parramatta Ward) and is part of the Greater Western Sydney region.

 History

 The area that is now Pendle Hill was inhabited by the Dharug people prior to colonisation.

 Governor Arthur Phillip made camp overnight on the banks of a creek (now Pendle Creek) on 25 April 1788.

 The Colony was facing a food crisis in 1790 and things deteriorated in 1793 with public farming crop failures.

 In August 1819, D’Arcy Wentworth was given a land grant to assist with food production to the Colony.
 European settlers commenced clearing of the land for farming purposes, including animals for meat, with local farms and merchants.

 The area around Pendle Hill was first owned as part of the Darcyville estate which extended from Westmead to Toongabbie.
-This was owned by D'Arcy Wentworth and family until being subdivided in the late 1800’s.
+This was owned by D'Arcy Wentworth and family until being subdivided in the late 1800s.
 The map of the Toongabbie estate subdivision in the reference below shows Toongabbie station leading to Parramatta station as the Pendle Hill, Wentworthville and Westmead railway stations had not yet been built.

 Toongabbie is one of the oldest suburbs in Sydney and could originally be reached by tall ships via Toongabbie Creek.
 (Now, the Rivercat only goes as far as Parramatta and no longer can anyone travel further West by boat via this passage).

 Castrella was the historic family home of William Hart Junior, a timber merchant.
 This villa was built in 1888 and can still be seen today.
 Between Pendle Hill and Wentworthville stations, on Wentworth Avenue there are two historic houses next to each other.
 The first house you is Castrella set back from the road surrounded by Australian gum trees.
 The second historic house was built after Castrella and is attached to and now run as a child care centre.
 The subdivisions of land parcels were large and these two historic houses are heritage listed.